WillPepperr/sql-query-analysis/README.md

 <br />
 <br />

-<h3>Now that the data is clean and transformed, I answer Question 1 by finding the number of players in each position drafted who played in NBA games</h3>
+<h3>Question 1, finding how many were drafted in each position.</h3>

 ```
 # Used LIKE because some players play multiple positions